 Clubland uses safe recruitment practices to ensure that all people working with the children in our care are safe and qualified to do so.
 When recruiting paid staff or volunteers we will follow the procedures set out below.

 We will advertise all vacancies, and any job advertisements will include a statement about our commitment to safeguarding children.

 Upon enquiring about a vacancy, we will redirect potential candidates to our website whereby they can view a job description and person specification and complete an online application.

 The application form includes:

-The interview will be conducted by two interviewers.
+The interview will be conducted by at least two interviewers.
 All candidates will be asked the same set of questions relevant to the role they are applying for.
 The interview will be scored against a set criteria and a certain score is required for the candidate to move on to the next stage of the recruitment process.

 When we have selected the successful candidate, we will:

 We will also take copies of the new member of staff’s qualification certificates and their proof of identity documentation and keep these on file.

 When a new member of staff starts work at Clubland we will give them: